mi55a/mi55a/README.md

 - My name is Mily (I also go by Minna) and I'm a student at the College of DuPage, hoping to transfer to UIC for computer science.
-- This summer, I'm currently interning at Fermilab and developing a GUI for a Magnotometer (as well as some other stuff!).
+- This summer, I'm currently interning at Fermilab and developing a GUI for a Magnetometer (as well as some other stuff!).
 - You can contact me on Discord (mily2414) or by email (milyzoldyck234@gmail.com or milymendez678@gmail.com)
 - I work with Python, C++, and Swift!
 - I speak English, Spanish, and German!